tynopet/homework/homework-59/wb_page13.md

 1.
     1. President Obama told a joke and everybody laughed.
-    2. The manager called to said she was sorry about what had happened.
+    2. The manager called to say she was sorry about what had happened.
     3. I still can't believe that he told me such a big lie.
 I'm furious with him.
     4. Someone once told me a story about that.
     5. Listen.
 Why don't you just say what you mean?